tanker327/tanker327/README.md

 🐳 **Lifestyle** : Floating in the cloud, Living in containers, Automating everything, Pair-programming with AI to bend reality a bit.

-👔 **Leadership** : Bridge engineering & business; empower teams through mentorship; lead by example, not by title.

 🚀 **Current Focus** : Map the missions, Orchestrate agents, Deliver the innovations, Scale the revolution.

 </div>